Search engine algorithms are super complicated.

 Let me pause here for a second, because this is insanely significant.

-All throughout SEO history, backlinks have been the single biggest reason for a site’s rankings.
-A stronger backlink profile means better ranking, right?
+All throughout search engine optimization history, backlinks have been the single biggest reason for a site’s rankings.
+A stronger backlink profile means better ranking on search engines, right?

 This isn’t true anymore.
 Not with Hummingbird.